MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/best-practices-migrating-from-log-analytics-agent.md

 ### More benefits of migration

-In addition to consolidating and improving on the legacy Log Analytics agent, Azure Monitor Agent provides some immediate benefits:
+In addition to providing a more focused and improved set of features than the legacy Log Analytics agent offers, Azure Monitor Agent provides some immediate benefits:

 - Cost savings
 - Simplified management experience